 A Concierge, also commonly called a Guest Relations Manager or Guest Service Worker, serves as a specialized customer service representative.
 They are most frequently employed within the hospitality industry, although these positions may also be available in high-end office buildings and apartment complexes.
 These employees are responsible for responding to a wide variety of consumer/guest needs to ensure a smooth and pleasant experience for these patrons.
+Excellent communication skills and customer service skills are necessary to succeed in this role.
 In short, their primary duty is to be of service to consumers/guests and keep them happy.

 Job responsibilities for these workers vary widely from one employment setting to another.
 However, in general, they are expected to provide personal services to consumers/guests served by their employers.
 Those services may include: